 Joon Suk Huh

-Openings: I am recruiting students with a strong backgrounds in mathematics, statistics, and/or programming.
+Openings: I am recruiting students with strong backgrounds in mathematics and statistics.
 If you are a PhD student at UW-Madison who is interested in working with me, please drop me an email (and follow up if I do not respond).
+Undergraduate students may also email me, but I prioritize students who have taken one of my classes.

 Unfortunately, I am not always able to individually respond to such inquiries from prospective students who are not at UW-Madison.
 However, you may apply to the MS/PhD program at the Department of Computer Sciences and drop me an email.